GoogleChrome/developer.chrome.com/site/en/articles/nfc/index.md

 Using `write()` then `scan()` with the `[AbortController]` primitive makes it possible to read an NFC tag after writing a message to it.
 The example below shows you how to write a text message to an NFC tag and read the new message in the NFC tag.
-It stops scanning after 3 seconds.
+It stops scanning after three seconds.

 ```js
 // Waiting for user to tap NFC tag to write to it...